ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 ![Download](../../images/Pipeline-DownloadRDF.png)

-This kind of pipelines can be used to download ontologies or vocabularies to the platform.
+This kind of pipelines can be used to download ontologies or vocabularies to the Semantic Broker.

 **Download and transform**

 It more common that the source data is not in RDF format or that the structure of the data is not exactly what you want store internally.
-Figure X shows an example where `RMLTransformer` is used to transform from example CSV file into RDF before adding in to the platform's data storage.
+Figure X shows an example where `RMLTransformer` is used to transform from example CSV file into RDF before adding in to the Semantic Broker's data storage.

 ![Download and transform](../../images/Pipeline-DownloadAndTransform.png)